 UHV offers several options for Texas teacher certification including undergraduate, post-baccalaureate, and graduate programs with classes online and face-to-face in Victoria and at two Houston locations.
 You can choose the program that is best for you.

-Those who wish to pursue undergraduate degrees can take their junior and senior level courses through UHV to complete their Bachelor of Science in Interdisciplinary Studies (BSIS) degree and obtain teacher certification at the same time.
+Those who wish to pursue undergraduate degrees complete the Bachelor of Science in Interdisciplinary Studies (BSIS) degree and obtain teacher certification at the same time.

 Our post-baccalaureate (PB) certification program allows those who have bachelors' degrees to take the necessary course work for certification without having to obtain another undergraduate degree.
 PB students may hold full-time paid teaching positions while completing their certification requirements or may choose to student teach in their last semester.